How can we make it easier for you to pay land tax?

-For example, if you have a 50 per cent interest in the jointly owned land, your individual assessment will include 50 per cent of the value of that land plus 100 per cent of any land you own individually.
+For example, if you have a 50% interest in the jointly owned land, your individual assessment will include 50% of the value of that land plus 100% of any land you own individually.

 To make sure you do not pay tax twice on the jointly owned land, your individual assessment will show a deduction of the proportion of your tax liability on the jointly owned land.

 For more information, view the Deduction to Prevent Double Taxation factsheet.